 It happens every year after the Buddist lent which is around the end of October/beginning November, celebrating the end of the rainy season.

-Taunggyi balloon festival dates for 2017 have not yet been announced, but are likely to be 28th October – 4th November 2017 as it usually coincides with the first full moon after Buddhist Lent ends.
+Taunggyi balloon festival dates for 2017 are likely to be 26th October – 3rd November 2017 to coincide with the first full moon after Buddhist Lent ends.

 If you happen to be around Inle Lake/Nyaung Shwe when this is on you should not think twice about visiting this amazing festival.
 It was one of the highlights of my trip.
 In fact even if you are not at Inle Lake at the right time I would try and plan to be there.